Jonas Jablonskis: Biography

-After graduation from Marijampolė Gymnasium, Jablonskis studied classical languages at the University of Moscow from 1881 to 1885.
+After graduation from Marijampolė Gymnasium, Jablonskis studied classical languages at the Imperial Moscow University from 1881 to 1885.
 Amongst his professors were Filipp Fortunatov and Fedor Yevgenievich Korsh, both of whom were familiar with Lithuanian and encouraged their students to research his native language.
-Upon completing his studies in 1885 he was confronted with the Russification policy.
-As a Lithuanian Catholic, was unable to find employment in Lithuania as a teacher.
+Upon completing his studies in 1885, he was confronted with the Russification policy.
+As a Lithuanian Catholic, he was unable to find employment in Lithuania as a teacher.
 He was therefore constrained for a time to give private lessons, and to serve as a clerk in the court of Marijampolė.
 In 1889, however, he succeeded in obtaining an appointment as a teacher of Greek and Latin at Jelgava Gymnasium, Latvia where he remained until 1896.
 His home became a frequent gathering place for educated Lithuanians.
-During summer vacations Jablonskis collected data among native speakers in Lithuania for his linguistic studies.
+During summer vacations, Jablonskis collected data among native speakers in Lithuania for his linguistic studies.

 Jablonskis was introduced to Antanas Chodakauskas by Chodakauskas' niece Gabrielė Petkevičaitė.
 The Chodakauskases and Jablonskises soon became close friends and Jablonskis often spent summers with the Chodakauskases.
-Jablonskis was a great promoter of the Lithuanian language and culture and the family was soon inspired by their passion.
+Jablonskis was a great promoter of the Lithuanian language and culture, and the family was soon inspired by their passion.
 Antanas Chodakauskas' daughter, Jadvyga once asked Jablonskis, who was visiting the Chodakauskas house, “Who am I?”
 Jablonskis answered, “Well, how do you feel?”
 Jadvyga said, “I feel Lithuanian.”
 “That's it!” exclaimed Jablonskis.Chodakauskas invited Lithuanian students, recommended by Jablonskis, to teach his children.
 In the summer of 1895, Jablonskis recommended a student of his, Antanas Smetona (1874-1944), to be the tutor for Romanas, Chodakauskas’ son.
 Romanas was studying in preparation for the entrance exams to Jelgava Gymnasium and Smetona, being from a poor, farming background, needed the work.
 At Gavėnoniai, the Chodakauskas manor, Antanas Smetona met his future wife, Sofija Chodakauskaitė.

 Jablonskis' activities on behalf of Lithuanian causes prompted his relocation to Tallinn, Estonia, by Tsarist authorities.